Marcodeg/ScrollStackKit/README.md

 Scroll Stack Kit is based on UIKit and provides a scrollable stack view, called `ScrollStackView`.

-__ScrollStackView__ is a view that allows you to create vertical scrollable layouts in an easy way, using a combination of [UIScrollView](https://developer.apple.com/documentation/uikit/uiscrollview) and [UIStackView](https://developer.apple.com/documentation/uikit/uistackview).
+__ScrollStackView__ is a view that allows you to create vertical scrollable layouts easily, using a combination of [UIScrollView](https://developer.apple.com/documentation/uikit/uiscrollview) and [UIStackView](https://developer.apple.com/documentation/uikit/uistackview).
 Acquiring all the benefits of these two components it uses autolayout to position and size all the rows within itself.

 `ScrollStackView` finds a perfect use when you need to manage a list of __heterogeneous elements in a scrollable layout__, it allows you to avoid the tedious management of recycling views separating the logic of each element.

-### No more massive controllers
+## No more massive controllers
 With ScrollStackKit you can split the UI into several sections, these sections are called rows, each row can be a [UIViewController](https://developer.apple.com/documentation/uikit/uiviewcontroller) or a [UIView](https://developer.apple.com/documentation/uikit/uiview/).

-What you'll find is a parent view controller that contains the scroll stack view will be responsible for managing the user interface, managing the child view controllers which in turn will be responsible for managing the UI of a given row.
+What you'll find is a parent view controller containing the scroll stack view.
+It will be responsible for handling the child view controllers which in turn will be responsible for managing the UI of a given row.

 <p align="center">
 <img src="https://github.com/Marcodeg/ScrollStackKit/blob/master/ParentViewController.jpg?raw=true" alt="drawing" width="150"/>
 </p>

-This means the responsibilities of a controller can be distributed among multiple view controllers allowing you to have a more streamlined architecture.
+This means the responsibilities of a controller can be distributed among multiple view controllers, allowing you to have a more streamlined architecture.

-If a row, or section, is very simple and does not contain any particular logic or responsibility, you can decide to create a simple separate view and not manage it through a child view controller.
+If a row, or section, is very simple and does not contain any particular logic or responsibility, you can decide to create a view and not manage it through a child view controller.

 __Combining these two approaches will allow your controller to be lightweight and manageable.__